ErpNetDocs/tech/modules/logistics/inventory/inventory-control/index.md

 ![Inventory Control](pictures/Selected_product_25_01.png)

-Prior to scanning a product, you can input a number into the **Scan** field.
+If you need to scan **multiple** instances of your product, you can provide a quantity into the Scan field.

 Once you tap on the product's code, you can scan **all** of its instances at once.